brntb/Bulls-And-Cows/README.md

 # HyperSkill-Bulls-And-Cows
-# Stage 4/7
+# Stage 5/7
 # Description

-In this stage, you should combine all the previous parts into a simple playable version of the "Bulls and Cows" game.
-First, prompt the player to input the length of the secret code.
-The length will determine the difficulty level for the current game session.
-The program should generate a secret code of the given length.
-Remember that it should consist of unique numbers.

-Then, the game starts and the program prompts the player to guess the code.
-When the player inputs a number, the program should grade it in bulls and cows.
-The game goes on until the code is guessed, that is, until the number of bulls is equal to the number of digits in the code.
-When the game ends, the program should finish its execution.
-Objectives
+The algorithm suggested for generating the secret code in the previous stage was really a “reinvention of the wheel”.
+Java already has the tools for generating random numbers!
+Research some common pseudo-random generation methods such as Math.random() and other methods from the Random class.
+Choose the method you like and use it to rewrite the secret code generation.

+Nothing else is supposed to change at this stage: the program asks for the length, generates a secret code, and then receives and grades the attempts until the code is guessed.
+Your task here is to rewrite the code generator without breaking the existing code.
+Objective

-In this stage, your program should:
+In this stage, rewrite the secret code generator using a suitable Java method.

-    Ask for the length of the secret code and then generate the code.
-    Wait for the user input.
-    Grade the guessing attempt in bulls and cows.
-    If the secret code has been guessed, the program stops; otherwise, return to the second step.

 Example

 The greater-than symbol followed by a space > represents the user input.
 Note that it's not part of the input.

 Please, enter the secret code's length:
-> 4
+> 4 <br>
-Okay, let's start a game!
+Okay, let's start a game! <br>
-Turn 1:
+Turn 1: <br>
-> 1234
+> 1234 <br>
-Grade: 1 bull and 1 cow
+Grade: 1 bull and 1 cow <br>
-Turn 2:
+Turn 2: <br>
-> 7354
+> 7354 <br>
-Grade: 2 bulls and 1 cow
+Grade: 2 bulls and 1 cow <br>
-Turn 3:
+Turn 3: <br>
-> 9374
+> 9374 <br>
-Grade: 4 bulls
+Grade: 4 bulls <br>
 Congratulations!
 You guessed the secret code.